 Welcome to our Workshops!
 Mountaineer Photo Excursions is about teaching and learning in interesting and exciting locations.
-We have a full schedule of events already in place for 2017.
-Whether you like the beach, the mountains, wildlife, waterfalls, or just visiting somewhere different, we have a workshop that will fit your interest.
+We have a full schedule of events already in place for 2021...
+Our 10th Year!
+We're also firming up locations and dates for 2022!
+We may have taken some hits in 2020, but we're still working!
+Whether you like the beach, the mountains, wildlife, waterfalls, history or just visiting somewhere different, we have a workshop that will fit your interest.
 We don't just take you to beautiful places...we teach you to have a better understanding of how to use your cameras, as well as new photo techniques, to preserve and share your adventures!

 Please review our descriptions, and also visit our photo galleries.
 You will see more from these locations, along with past workshops, and some previews from our scouting trips!
-We currently have locations planned into 2020!
+We currently have destinations planned into 2025!

 Our Next Workshop...

 Ron & Amanda have been working behind the scenes during 2020 to find and

 scout some new, beautiful and exciting locations for our 2021 & 2022 photography

 workshops.
 Please check back to learn more.
 We hope that you will consider